 Most folks will nibble on plain, dry toast when they are feeling a little under the weather.
 When your vet recommends a bland diet for your dog's stomach troubles this may be what first comes to mind.
 However, plain white or brown rice and boiled chicken is far healthier than a helping of bread.
 Chicken and rice has more of what your dog needs to recover from their stomach bug and less of what they don't.

 Concerns About Dough

-Unfortunately, a bloat risk from active yeast cultures isn't the worse thing that can happen from bead dough ingestion.
+Unfortunately, a bloat risk from active yeast cultures isn't the worst thing that can happen from bead dough ingestion.
 The yeast in the bread dough can also release ethanol into your dog's blood stream, causing alcohol toxicity.
-The onset of symptoms can be between 30 and 60 minutes after ingestion and required immediate veterinary attention.
+The onset of symptoms can be between 30 and 60 minutes after ingestion and requires immediate veterinary attention.
 Left untreated, it can lead to coma and death.